Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/ReadMe.md

 Mod_EnchantedRestraints.Cheats.AddManyKeys()
 // add all the Potion*1000
 Mod_EnchantedRestraints.Cheats.AddManyPotion()
+// add all the Weapon to Inventory Mod_EnchantedRestraints.Cheats.AddAllWeapon()
+// add all the Outfit to Inventory Mod_EnchantedRestraints.Cheats.AddAllOutfit()
+// add all the Consumables*1000 , keys are not Consumables Mod_EnchantedRestraints.Cheats.AddAllConsumables()
+// add all the Restraints to Inventory Mod_EnchantedRestraints.Cheats.AddAllRestraints()
 // Remove All first layer Restraint , maybe need exe many time to remove all Restraint Mod_EnchantedRestraints.Cheats.RemoveAllRestraint()
 // Remove All layer Restraint , it will remove Restraint link